 When you sign up for IncWorx’s support services, you get all the benefits we’ve discussed here.
 You will have a dedicated point of contact who will work with you to understand your business, your environment, and your team.
 You will also get a team of dedicated experts who each specialize in all areas of Microsoft technology.

 IncWorx knows you need quick response times, so we have one of the best in the industry – a guaranteed four hours or less.
-We work with you to customize your support needs from ticket submission to follow up.
+We work with you to customize your support needs from ticket submission to follow-up.
 And we can help you build a support services plan that meets your current needs and is flexible enough to grow with you.

 We provide flexible pricing with either an annual contract or month-to-month plans.
 You can also choose the length of your contract and the number of support hours based on your needs.

 So what do you do if you have a short-term project that only needs a little guidance or you just want a nudge in the right direction?
-IncWorx offers short-term by-the-hour service with a one-time fee so you can get the help you need when you need it.
+IncWorx offers short-term by-the-hour support with a one-time fee so you can get the help you need when you need it.
 These contracts range from two to forty hours of support to give you maximum affordable flexibility.

 Discover the Best Microsoft Premier Support Alternatives

 If you’d like to get the best Microsoft Premier Support alternatives, check out the rest of our site at IncWorx.
-We provide consulting and support that makes your Microsoft technology easier to use.
-Request a discovery call today and start working smarter, not harder, for your business.
+We provide proactive services and reactive support that keep your Microsoft technology running smoothly.